 (5) The Company may at any time and from time to time surrender any area or areas of the Special Exploration Licence.
 The provisions of section 65 of the Mining Act shall not apply to the Special Exploration Licence.
 All areas surrendered pursuant to this subclause shall except in those cases where the Minister otherwise agrees be in the form of a rectangle (with the length not exceeding twice the width) but if the presence of boundaries of mining tenements held by third parties, other boundaries or natural features make is necessary or desirable to vary this shape, each side of the area surrendered shall be a straight line and where possible at right angles to an adjacent side or parallel to an opposite side and each area so surrendered shall not unless the Minister otherwise agrees be less than 100 square kilometres in area.

-(6) Save where the same are inconsistent with the provisions of this Clause the provisions of the Mining Act (including, without limiting the generality of the foregoing, sections 68 and 70 and regulation 22) shall apply to’ the Special Exploration Licence as if it were an exploration licence under the Mining Act.
+(6) Save where the same are inconsistent with the provisions of this Clause the provisions of the Mining Act (including, without limiting the generality of the foregoing, sections 68 and 70 and regulation 22) shall apply to the Special Exploration Licence as if it were an exploration licence under the Mining Act.

 (7) Notwithstanding regulation 96 of the regulations made under the Mining Act —